 Captain Bill Slabonik athlete and pilot, and one of my students who went on to send in several Success Stories, wrote me, "Regulations require no more than a 10,000 foot cabin altitude (3048m) be maintained for commercial passenger flights.
 Anyone not acclimatized to altitudes between 7 to 10 thousand feet (~2-3 thousand meters) will feel some symptoms of a mild hypoxia, surely after several hours or/and a couple stiff drinks."

 The next story tells more about altitude sickness on flights and more interesting issues and a few proposed cures - Altitude Sickness, Viagra, and Bubbles on Flights.

 by Jolie Bookspan, M.Ed, PhD, FAWM

-The previous story Altitude Sickness on Flights told how certain symptoms occurring during air travel are from exposure to altitude.
+The previous story Altitude Sickness on Flights told how some of the symptoms occurring during air travel can be from exposure to altitude.

 If a craft were not pressurized, air pressure inside would be equivalent to air pressure outside.
 At high altitude, there would not be enough air pressure inside the craft for crew to be functional enough to fly.
 Crew in unpressurized craft wear oxygen-delivery equipment.
 This was one of my areas of study with the Navy.